-Parvale House is a large, double fronted, two story property located in Kettering, Northamptonshire providing a specialist residential service for adults with Prader-Willi Syndrome (PWS).
+Parvale House is a large, double fronted, two storey property located in Kettering, Northamptonshire providing a specialist residential service for adults with Prader-Willi Syndrome (PWS).

 There are regular activities at Parvale including arts and crafts, in house bingo and friends and family are always welcome.
 Individuals also attend regular informal meetings to discuss all aspects of their home.

-Parvale was the first service in the UK to support adults exclusively with PWS and recently celebrated their 20th Birthday.
+Parvale was the first service in the UK to support adults exclusively with PWS.

 - Prader-Willi Syndrome (PWS) Service